NEB – sustainable without styrofoam:

 - Functional: shock-absorbing, moisture-regulating and very good insulating properties

-- Ecological: climate-neutral production in Germany from straw remnants
+- Ecological: climate-neutral production in Germany from straw or hemp

-- Pure: From pure, thermally treated straw fibres in food quality
+- Pure: From pure, thermally treated straw/hemp fibres in food quality

 - Tested: best insulation performance tested according to internal and external standards